gregor-i/nutria/README.md

 ```

 ## todo list:
+ - documentation:
+    - define a data protection policy
+    - more faq
+    - explain actions, icons and parameters
+ - language design:
+    - define a language for generic fractal calculation
     - migrate all existing `FractalProgram`s to `FreeStyleProgram` with the right parameter (typed)
- - define a data protection policy
+    - evaluate [blockly](https://developers.google.com/blockly) as editor for free style fractals
+ - Some complex number operations are not implemented
+    - Asin
+    - Acos
+    - Atan
+    - Sinh
+    - Cosh
+    - Tanh
- - explorer actions:
+ - explorer:
+    - render images in low res and then in higher res to make it more responsive
-    - return to start position
+    - return to start position actions
     - save high quality screenshots to disk and to shareable url
- - Some complex number opertations are not implemented

- - evaluate [blockly](https://developers.google.com/blockly) as editor for free style fractals
+ - gallery
+    - pagination
+    - web worker to render images

 ## links:
 - https://en.wikibooks.org/wiki/Fractals/Iterations_in_the_complex_plane/Mandelbrot_set/centers